quasilyte/ebitengine-input/README.md

 * Bind more than one key to a single action
 * Simplified multi-input handling (like multiple gamepads)
 * No extra dependencies (apart from the [Ebitengine](https://github.com/hajimehoshi/ebiten) of course)
+* Solves some issues related to gamepads in browsers
+* Can be used without extra deps or with [gmath](https://github.com/quasilyte/gmath) integration

 ### Installation